Avaya-Infinity/omni-sdk-web/core.md

 ### Prerequisites

-Before using the Avaya Infinity Omni SDK refer to [this page](https://developers.avayacloud.com/avaya-experience-platform/docs/omni-sdk-introduction#next-steps) for a list of prerequisites.
+Before using the Avaya Infinity™ Omni SDK refer to [this section](./README.md#next-steps) for a list of prerequisites.

 ### Using additional functionalities